Minor or Cross-Currency Pairs

 EURGBP INFORMATION

-The cross rate of EUR to GBP is referred as the ‘Chunnel’ because of the Channel Tunnel that connects UK and Europe.
-Despite EURGBP is not a Forex Major, it is a very liquid Forex pair.
-Global brokers offer EUR/GBP in very tight spreads and that makes it a very popular choice for day traders and scalpers.
+The cross rate of EUR to GBP is referred to as the ‘Chunnel’ due to the Channel Tunnel that connects the UK and Europe.
+Although EUR/GBP is not a Forex major, it is a highly liquid currency pair.
+Global brokers offer EUR/GBP with very tight spreads, making it a popular choice for day traders and scalpers.

 ■ (↑) Historical High: 0.9805 (2008)